cloudberrydb/cloudberrydb/README.md

 ./server/gpos_test -U CAutoTaskProxyTest
 ```

+Note that some tests use assertions that are only enabled for DEBUG builds, so
+DEBUG-mode tests tend to be more rigorous.

 ### Advanced: Extended Tests

 Debug builds of GPOS include a couple of "extended" tests for features like